 - •Comply with the academic policies and procedures of Centenary College - •Complete 45 program prescribed graduate credit hours - •Maintain a cumulative grade point average of "B" (3.0) or better for courses completed for the degree - •Complete a residency requirement consisting of minimally 33 credit hours at Centenary College - •Complete the program within 7 years from the date of initial enrollment - •After completing a total of 24 credits and as a prerequisite for engaging further graduate study, successfully pass the comprehensive assessment consisting of a review and evaluation of student academic, performance, clinical competencies, and demonstrate professionalism. - •Demonstrate throughout the program course of study behavior consistent with the American Psychological Association Code of Ethical Principles and Code of Conduct, and the National Board for Certified Counselors Code of Ethics.

-Counseling Theory and Practice - 9 credits
+Counseling Theory and Practice - 12 credits

+GPY 501 Counseling: The Profession

+GPY 502 Ethics for the Counseling Profession

-GPY 501 Counseling: The Profession GPY 505 Counseling Theory & Practice I GPY 510 Clinical Interviewing
+GPY 505 Counseling Theory & Practice I

+GPY 510 Clinical Interviewing

 Counseling Groups - 6 credits